robstave/angular2-training/session-five/page1.md

 Its really a course in node and does not cover observables exactly, but it really puts the problem space into perspective with coding for streams.
 And its pretty fun with a kinda "code your adventure" style.

+Or just play with RxJS a bit.
+Grok the flat map and perhaps tear [This Plunkr apart](http://jsfiddle.net/staltz/8jFJH/48/)

 # Http

-The Http code in angular is split out to a separate module and needs to be imported into your application.
+The [Http](https://angular.io/docs/ts/latest/guide/server-communication.html) code in angular is split out to a separate module and needs to be imported into your application.
 It is no longer a part of of the core.
 All projects generated with angular-cli however still include it, so there is nothing particularly special we need to add here.